Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

 GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/), a popular open-source toolset.
 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories) and automating updates to the configuration when there is new code to deploy.

-> **NOTE: This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).**
+> **Note:** This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).

 ## Prerequisites